Dimmanzo/culinary-academy/README.md

 ### Media

 - Favicon and logo on the main page was made by me: [Logo.com](https://logo.com/).
-- The images used for the backgrounds of the pages were taken from these open source sites:
+- The images used as backgrounds for the pages were taken from these open-source sites:
 [Home](https://www.pexels.com/photo/fruit-salads-in-plate-1640774/), [About us](https://unsplash.com/photos/three-round-white-plates-with-pasta-near-two-glass-cuups--F_5g8EEHYE), [Sign up](https://pixabay.com/photos/cooking-ingredients-flat-lay-bake-5880136/), [Contacts](https://unsplash.com/photos/variety-of-sliced-fruits-08bOYnH_r_E).
-- The images used for the home, about us pages were taken from this other open source site: [Home - 1](https://www.stockfood.com/images/00264056-Three-chefs-examining-the-contents-of-a-pan), [About us - 1](https://www.pexels.com/photo/men-cooking-in-the-kitchen-6823598/), [About us - 2](https://www.pexels.com/photo/happy-asian-women-with-dish-in-plate-5908197/), [About us - 3](https://www.pexels.com/photo/a-chef-tossing-fried-rice-from-the-pan-6937437/), [About us - 4](https://www.pexels.com/photo/man-in-white-dress-shirt-holding-silver-bowl-4253312/).
+- The images used for the home and about us pages were taken from another open-source site: [Home - 1](https://www.stockfood.com/images/00264056-Three-chefs-examining-the-contents-of-a-pan), [About us - 1](https://www.pexels.com/photo/men-cooking-in-the-kitchen-6823598/), [About us - 2](https://www.pexels.com/photo/happy-asian-women-with-dish-in-plate-5908197/), [About us - 3](https://www.pexels.com/photo/a-chef-tossing-fried-rice-from-the-pan-6937437/), [About us - 4](https://www.pexels.com/photo/man-in-white-dress-shirt-holding-silver-bowl-4253312/).

 ### Features